kreismit/ECE4960/labs.md

 Not surprisingly, the addresses of the wheel motors were 0 and 1 (since the SCMD drives up to two motors.)

+I could not fit the Qwiic connector through the start button hole.

 The minimum power at which I could make the wheels spin was not the same on either side.
 On the left (address 0) it was about 46; on the right (address 1) it was about 50.
 These numbers seem to change as the battery level changes.

 I reasoned that the friction in the wheels is a constant force, not a velocity-dependent one, so the frictional resistance should be a constant offset.
 This seemed to to work; at low power, I needed +4 power on the right side, and the same should be true at higher power levels.
 However, the wheels were not exactly the same size, as evidenced by the fact that the robot drove in a curve.
 By trial and error, I scaled the left side up by 8% to compensate for this, and then the robot drove straighter.